AppleBreak1/Z490-Vision-D-Customac/USB Ports/README.md

 Before proceeding with this method, you'll first need to have discovered which ports to enable and to disable for [limiting the USB port counts to 15 per controller](https://dortania.github.io/OpenCore-Post-Install/usb/#macos-and-the-15-port-limit).
 You may use scripts like [USBMap](https://github.com/corpnewt/USBMap) or discover the ports [manually](https://dortania.github.io/OpenCore-Post-Install/usb/manual/manual.html#usb-mapping-the-manual-way).

-Note that different BIOS versions may have different names for the table where the USB ports are defined.
+Note that different BIOS versions may have different names for the table where the USB ports are declared.

 # Requirements

-- Modify the OEM table that defines USB ports(SSDT-8.aml for F5 BIOS) to satisfy the 15 port limit.
+- Modify the OEM table for USB (SSDT-8.aml for F5 BIOS) to satisfy the 15 port limit.
-- Inject the modifed USB table.
-(Preferably renamed after the modification to make it more easily identifiable)
+- Inject the modifed USB table (Preferably renamed after the modification to make it more easily identifiable)
-- Drop the OEM table defining USB ports(SSDT-8.aml for F5 BIOS) in ACPI section of the config.plist
+- Drop the OEM table for USB (SSDT-8.aml for F5 BIOS) in ACPI section of the config.plist
 - Remove the previously configured USB port mapping method.

 ___